Approximating Latent Manifolds in Neural Networks via Vanishing Ideals: Introduction

 In consequence, computing generators of the vanishing ideals on such latent representations is highly desirable.
 Unfortunately however, current vanishing ideal algorithms are incapable of processing high-dimensional data, such as images or even their representations in the latent space of \glspl{nn}.
 While recent advancements (\citealt{wirth_conditional_2024}) have made it feasible to compute approximate generators for data with dimensionalities up to 67, beyond these scales the computational cost grows prohibitively.
 Already at this scale, vanishing ideal algorithms can produce millions of polynomials, making subsequent evaluation computationally infeasible.
 Hence, identifying a compact and meaningful subset of generators that effectively characterizes the underlying manifold remains an open challenge.

 Addressing these challenges, we introduce a set of techniques that make vanishing ideal computations feasible for high-dimensional latent spaces.
-Building on these advancements, we propose a novel neural network architecture, which we term {\glspl{avinn}}. \glspl{avinn} leverage the per-class latent representations of a pretrained \gls{nn} at a layer $L'$, constructing generators of their corresponding vanishing ideals, as illustrated in \cref{fig:nn_diagram}.
-This approach yields a feature transformation that renders linearly-inseparable data linearly-separable, which is then used for simple discrimination and classification.
+Building on these advancements, we propose a novel neural network architecture, which we term {\glspl{avinn}}.
+Similar to linear probing \citep{alain2016understanding}, our approach truncates a pretrained network at an intermediate layer, but instead of just adding a linear classifier, we construct generators of the per-class vanishing ideals to capture the nonlinear structure of the latent manifolds. \glspl{avinn} leverage these latent representations at layer $L'$ to yield a feature transformation that renders linearly-inseparable data linearly-separable, which is then used for simple discrimination and classification.
 Notably, while discarding all layers beyond layer $L'$, \glspl{avinn} still achieve competitive performance while using significantly fewer parameters.
 We summarize our key contributions:

 \paragraph{1.
 Characterizing Manifolds in \gls{nn} Latent Spaces.} Vanishing ideal algorithms require low-dimensional input points and often produce an excessive number of generators, each with numerous monomial terms needing individual evaluation.
 This makes their application to the high-dimensional latent space of \glspl{nn} infeasible.
 Furthermore, the complete set of generators often fails to accurately represent the algebraic varieties of the latent space.
 We address these issues by: \textbf{a)} introducing dimensionality reduction and data rescaling techniques to enable the application of vanishing ideal algorithms in \gls{nn} latent spaces; \textbf{b)} leveraging and adapting stochastic formulations of vanishing ideal algorithms to derive relatively sparse polynomials that can be efficiently evaluated; \textbf{c)} proposing pruning methods to significantly reduce the number of generators, preserving only those that meaningfully capture the underlying manifold. \paragraph{2.
 Building Efficient \glspl{avinn}.} We propose \glspl{avinn}, a novel \gls{nn} architecture that truncates a pretrained \gls{nn} and replaces its final layers with a single polynomial layer.
 This layer embeds the generators of each class's vanishing ideal, transforming the linearly-inseparable but polynomially-separable features of the latent space into linearly-separable ones.
 Unlike methods that approximate manifolds through indirect means like simplicial complexes \citep{khrulkov2018geometry} or k-nearest neighbor graphs \citep{tsitsulin2020shape}, our approach directly captures their algebraic structure through polynomial roots.